 If you’re a frequent traveler, however, then I seriously don’t know what you’re waiting for.
 Give this card a look (and find more info via card links).
 Here’s why:

-One of my favorite perks of The Platinum Card is being able to get into Delta Air Lines club lounges and 800 Priority Pass lounges.
+One of my favorite perks of The Platinum Card is being able to get into airport lounges around the globe.
 Airline lounges before your flight or on a layover keep most frequent travelers sane—especially when there are delays.
-If you think the $450 annual fee is too high, then keep in mind that a membership alone to Delta’s Sky Club is $450!
+If you think the $550 annual fee (See Rates & Fees) is too high, then keep in mind that membership alone to Delta’s Sky Club is $450!
 And a membership for the Priority Pass’ unlimited lounge access is $399.

 $200 a year in statement credit